B2B Growth Agency: Select, Vet, Onboard

 What to ask for: Baseline measurement plan, growth projections with confidence intervals, proposed accountability structure with measurement definitions.
 Red flags: Vague attribution promises, reluctance to tie compensation to results, projections that ignore your historical performance patterns.

-If they can't explain attribution, they can't be trusted with budget.
-The Starr Conspiracy uses this framework to ensure agencies move beyond vanity metrics to pipeline impact measurement.
+No attribution explanation, no budget.
+The Starr Conspiracy uses this framework to push agencies past vanity metrics and into pipeline impact measurement.

 Framework 5 - The Readiness Scorecard

 The Readiness Scorecard is an operational framework that evaluates how well prospective agencies can work with your existing marketing technology stack and processes.
-It organizes assessment into four categories: technology compatibility, process alignment, data handling, and team coordination.
-Use the Readiness Scorecard when you have established marketing operations that cannot be disrupted during agency onboarding.
+Assessment splits into four categories: technology compatibility, process alignment, data handling, and team coordination.
+Pull it out when you have established marketing operations that cannot be disrupted during agency onboarding.

 Assessment Categories: